 Top 5 things we don’t like

 - ⛔️Delayed timelines.
-Based on our research and personal discussion with clients its clear the when it comes to time, Plantation are will always put themselves first rather then the customer.
+Based on our research and personal discussion with clients it’s clear the when it comes to time, Plantation will always put itself first rather than the customer.
 We’ve had a client that has waited from October 2019 to April 2020 and he is still waiting on a contract from Plantation homes.
 We will dig further in detail in the time frames section below

 - ⛔️Everything had to be approved by the head office.
-Plantation homes has a central office which is responsible for all decision making, this means that the front end salespeople have no delegation to give you an answer.
-Everything must get approved by head office.
-Every time you ask a question its 2-3weeks before the question gets answered.
+Plantation homes have a central office that is responsible for all decision-making, this means that the front-end salespeople have no delegation to give you an answer.
+Everything must get approved by the head office.
+Every time you ask a question it’s 2-3 weeks before the question gets answered.

-- ⛔️The tender/contract process; Once you’ve paid a deposit expect to wait between 3-5weeks to book in a tender appointment.
+- ⛔️The tender/contract process; Once you’ve paid a deposit expect to wait between 3-5 weeks to book a tender appointment.

 Display village in Rochdale

 This house presents really well, as mentioned earlier the display homes have all the bells and whistles.
 This is no exception; we loved the funky wallpaper in the toilet and the large doors.
 It’s a shame these things will add so much to your build cost.
 We also noticed the ducted air conditioner.
-Plantation does not offer air condition as part of any inclusions.
+The plantation does not offer air conditioning as part of any inclusions.

 By far our favourite thing about this house was the feature wall that ran up the stairs and along the living area.

-With the master bedroom on the front of the house this will be a love or hate design.
-I personally would rather the bedrooms towards the back of he home.
-As with the other display homes this has quiet a few upgrades including the wallpaper.
+With the master bedroom on the front of the house, this will be a love-or-hate design.
+I personally would rather the bedrooms towards the back of the home.
+As with the other display homes, this has quite a few upgrades including the wallpaper.